jprdonnelly/kubernetes-cluster/README.md

 # Kubernetes cluster
-A vagrant script for setting up a Kubernetes cluster with a load-balancer and dynamic provistioner using Kubeadm
+A vagrant script for setting up a Kubernetes cluster with a load-balancer and dynamic provisioner using Kubeadm

 ## Pre-requisites